 Soprano Audrey Luna, who Opera News says “has power and a blazing coloratura facility that most lyric sopranos can only dream of,” continues to be one of the opera world’s most exciting artists.
 In her triumphant performance of Ariel in The Tempest at the Metropolitan Opera, the New York Times said: “Mr. Adès’s Ariel is a dazzling creation, and Ms. Luna conquers the role.”
 Her performance as Ariel in this production of The Tempest is available on DVD on Deutsche Grammophon; the DVD was awarded a French Diapason d’Or, and the audio recording won a 2014 Grammy Award, “Best Opera Recording.”

 In 2015-16 Audrey Luna reprises Ariel in The Tempest in a return to Wiener Staatsoper, sings the role of The Wife in the world premiere of Elysium by Rolf Wallin in a return to Den Norske Opera, and is soloist in Carmina Burana with The Colorado Symphony.
-Engagements in season 2014-15 include performances as Olympia in Les Contes d’Hoffmann in a return to the Metropolitan Opera, also with Den Norske Opera; and Ariel in The Tempest in her Wiener Staatsoper debut.
+Engagements in season 2014-15 included performances as Olympia in a return to the Metropolitan Opera, also with Den Norske Opera; and Ariel in The Tempest in her Wiener Staatsoper debut.
 Season 2013-14 engagements included her returns to the Metropolitan Opera as Fiakermilli in Strauss’ Arabella and to the Pittsburgh Opera as the Queen of the Night in Die Zauberflöte, and debuts with Opéra de Montréal in the title role of Lakmé, San Francisco Symphony as Ariel in Scenes from The Tempest, with Virginia Opera as Zerbinetta in Ariadne auf Naxos, and as soloist with the Williamsburg Symphonia in an Opera Gala Concert.
 She also sang Madame Mao in Adams’ Nixon in China with Dublin’s Wide Open Opera and was soloist in Carmina Burana with Minnesota Orchestra.
-In summer of 2014 she sings with Santa Fe Performance (concert series).
+In summer of 2014 she sang with Santa Fe Performance (concert series).